Updated September 15, 2023

 The bottom line must be, “Why did you write this book?”
 The explanation of these questions can be autobiographical.
 You can tell the background, the context, and the circumstances that brought you to write this book.
 Be transparent and honest about this: no exaggeration or puffery.
 Always write in the first person and a friendly manner.
 Also, use your own unique voice when writing this way and speak directly to your audience.

 FUN FACT: The word ‘acknowledg(e)ment’ is typically spelled with this extra letter e outside the US and Canada.
-Inside the US and Canada, we typically don’t use that extra letter e.
+We usually don’t use that extra letter e in the US and Canada.
 Not all spellcheck programs will catch this since both are technically correct. -JCK

 Question #3: How Do I Close The Preface?

 A statement of thanks and acknowledgments to helpful people follows the main body of the preface.
-If the list is too long, a separate acknowledgments section should be added.
+The author should add an acknowledgments section if the list is too long,

-Alternatively, some authors use both sections within the book and use the acknowledgments page for the most special contributions.
+Alternatively, some authors use both sections within the book and the acknowledgments page for the most special contributions.
 And the lesser contributors are kept in the preface.
 Another alternative that some authors use is to combine the preface and the introduction into one section and label it as the introduction.
-And finally, the book preface is signed by the author, along with the date and place of writing.
+Finally, the author signs the book preface and the date and place of writing.

 Now that you better understand the preface, you can see that it wasn’t as difficult to understand or write.
 Remember, the preface is one of the important places for you to make an emotional connection with the reader.